HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators_Split_Dtypes.rst

-masked_scatter                            Yes      Yes       No        Yes      Yes    torch masked_select                             No       Yes       No        No       No     torch matmul                                    No       No        No        No       No     torch max                                       Yes      Yes       No        No       No     torch max_pool2d                                No       No        No        No       No     torch max_pool3d                                No       No        No        No       No     torch maximum                                   Yes      Yes       Yes       Yes      Yes    torch mean                                      Yes      Yes       Yes       Yes      Yes    torch median                                    Yes      Yes       No        No       No     torch meshgrid                                  No       No        No        No       No     torch min                                       Yes      Yes       No        No       No     torch minimum                                   Yes      Yes       Yes       Yes      Yes    torch mm                                        No       No        No        No       No     torch mul                                       Yes      Yes       Yes       Yes      No     torch
+masked_scatter                            Yes      Yes       No        Yes      Yes    torch masked_select                             No       Yes       No        No       No     torch matmul                                    No       No        No        No       No     torch max                                       Yes      Yes       Yes       Yes      Yes    torch max_pool2d                                No       No        No        No       No     torch max_pool3d                                No       No        No        No       No     torch maximum                                   Yes      Yes       Yes       Yes      Yes    torch mean                                      Yes      Yes       Yes       Yes      Yes    torch median                                    Yes      Yes       No        No       No     torch meshgrid                                  No       No        No        No       No     torch min                                       Yes      Yes       Yes       Yes      Yes    torch minimum                                   Yes      Yes       Yes       Yes      Yes    torch mm                                        No       No        No        No       No     torch mul                                       Yes      Yes       Yes       Yes      No     torch